 In February 2022 the Construction Hazards Identification exam, developed by ITI (Industrial Training International), became the first VR exam to be awarded accreditation by the American National Standards Institute (ANSI) National Accreditation Board.
 It was accredited under ISO/IEC 17024, the standard for personnel certification bodies.
-In an article, “Construction Certification Test Can Now Be VR,” published in the September 2022 … Read More
+In an article, “Construction Certification Test Can Now Be VR,” (click on link for pdf) … Read More

 First-Ever ANSI and ISO-Compliant VR MEWP Training Announced